Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

 For marketing efforts proven effective in positively impact the world.
 Examples include initiatives aimed to change the world: to fight against war, aggression, genocide, crimes against humanity.

-For cases that effectively leveraged immediate relevance, interest, or importance via a targeted marketing/PR strategy around current news and events (e.g., World Cup, Olympics, economic situations, social issues,etc.).
-PLEASE NOTE!
-Entrants may submit into either Seasonal Marketing or Topical Marketing – the same case cannot be entered into both categories.
+For cases that effectively leveraged immediate relevance, interest, or importance via a targeted marketing/PR strategy around current news and events (e.g., World Cup, Olympics, economic situations, social issues, etc.).
+Note: Annual events should enter the Seasonal Marketing category.